 I know when I got to that point the business case contributed to successful project delivery.

-I had the fortune of being the business PM on a project to build a new system for a key part of the business, one area that bought in a lot of revenue.
+I had the fortune of being the business PM on a project to build a new system for a key part of the business.
+Anarea that bought in a lot of revenue.
 On the project I was working with a very experienced IT PM.

 I have read many business cases that didn’t help me understand why the project was required.
 I would watch the project start up and then fail, not delivering what the business really needed.
 This made sense to me based on my reading of the business case.
 These business cases were missing the compelling clarity of what they were going to deliver to the business.

-I decided that we were going to put together a quality business case for our project so that it was sure to be a success.
+I decided we were going to put together a quality business case for our project so that it was sure to be a success.
 This was my aim.
-I understood that if the business case was built the right way then it would give us, or set out, the foundation and parameters by which to run our project.
-So, we did.
+I understood that if the business case was built the right way then it would give us, or set up, the foundation and parameters by which to run our project.